 - Start a notebook with details from all your phone conversations – including notes on when you contacted each organisation, who you spoke to and what they told you.

 - Keep receipts and make a note of all your expenses.
-This includes therapy and equipment charges, special clothing, household modifications, medical costs and program fees – anything you think is on top of the usual costs of raising a young child.
+This includes therapy and equipment charges, special clothing, household modifications, medical costs and program fees – anything you think is on top of the usual costs of raising a child.

 - When you’re asked what level of care your child needs, it can help to talk about what would happen if your child doesn’t get various supports, services and aids, such as verbal prompts, visual cues and so on.